 It was important to Paul that the Colossians knew about his circumstances.

-They say that knowledge is power, and with that power we can make intelligent
+They say that knowledge is power, and with it we can make intelligent

-people were getting saved back then was because of persecution.
-If the Church
+people were getting saved in the days of the early Church was because of

-When people saw the Church being persecuted, it opened their eyes to the fact
+When people saw that the Church was persecuted, it opened their eyes to the fact

 KJV